Português English

 Last Colony

-From the same universe of books of Old Man’s War (John Scalzi) (8★★★★★★★★), John Scalzi tells a story of a human colony on another planet.
+From the same universe of books of Old Man’s War (8★★★★★★★★), John Scalzi tells a story of a human colony on another planet.
 It’s a new colony, so mostly tells the hard conditions and situations that they have to face.

 They are far from home.
 And contact with the former homes is prohibited.
 Most do not know why.
 Just focus on creating the initial conditions for bigger and definitive immigration waves.
 Wild animals, inhospitable weather, and a lack of resources and technologies make everything a very dire situation.